cyfqylyw/MRIQA_dist/README.md

-## 3. Distortion generation
+## 3. Benchmark dataset construction

-Generate five types of distortion and four levels for each with [TorchIO](https://torchio.readthedocs.io) library.
+To establish the large-scale benchmark dataset, we generate five types of distortion and four levels for each with [TorchIO](https://torchio.readthedocs.io) library.
 The parameters for distortion are:

 | Distortion type     | Parameter        | Level 1      | Level 2      | Level 3      | Level 4      |
 |---------------------|------------------|--------------|--------------|--------------|--------------|